PRakashJadhav/Projects/Java - Random Map Generator/README.txt

 maps are presented as a final product for three or more roots whereas they are otherwise discarded correctly for one or two roots.
-Also, I need to combine the two setup - regular and multiroot - into single classes rather than multiples of some.
+Also, I need to combine the two setups - regular and multiroot - into single classes rather than multiples of some.